The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 - Faith comes by the word of God.
 Romans 10:17

-Faith is not an incident, but a way of life for the believer demonstrated by our actions and obedience.
+Faith is not an incident, but a way of life for the believer demonstrated by our actions and obedience to God's word.
 Our faith is anchored in God’s word.
-And our obedience demonstrates our faith.
+And our obedience demonstrates our faith in it and God.
+Living it out in obedience and act is us living by faith.

 - God deals with how we manage things by our faithfulness.
 Luke 10-12